fluid-project/infusion/README.txt

     FLUID-858  Portlet Columns load with no padding between them in IE7

 UI Options:
+	FLUID-2397 Line spacing setting does not work in Opera FLUID-2398 Minimum font size control changes the text size even when the base size is larger then the minimum.
-	FLUID-2412 Reset doesn't work after saving the initial cookie FLUID-2397 Line spacing setting does not work in Opera FLUID-2523 Re-opening the dialog after closing it with the 'esc' key, doesn't display the preview window: using IE FLUID-2510 Using the reset button breaks the preview: using Opera FLUID-2508 Turning on the table of contents causes an error: using Opera FLUID-2506 Keyboard navigation inside the dialog breaks in simple layout mode: using FF FLUID-2500 switching from high contrast to any other theme will remove some text from the page: using IE
+	FLUID-2411 Refreshing the browser, hitting cancel or reset, breaks the functionality of the sliders: using Opera FLUID-2412 Reset doesn't work after saving the initial cookie FLUID-2500 Switching from high contrast to any other theme will remove some text from the page: using IE FLUID-2506 Keyboard navigation inside the dialog breaks in simple layout mode: using FF FLUID-2508 Turning on the table of contents causes an error: using Opera FLUID-2510 Using the reset button breaks the preview: using Opera FLUID-2523 Re-opening the dialog after closing it with the 'esc' key, doesn't display the preview window: using IE

 FSS:
     FLUID-2504: Flexible columns dont maintain proper alignment under certain conditions